The World's First Wavesailing Competition

 Kim’s approach reflects Hi-Tech’s mission: uplifting riders of all levels, embracing innovation, and nurturing local talent on Maui.
 From offering cutting-edge gear to promoting signature events, Hi-Tech remains a driving force in the island’s watersports culture.
 We’re honored they’re part of this year’s Maui ProAm and can’t wait to showcase the best in wave-riding together.

-We’re thrilled to welcome Pritchard Windsurfing as a sponsor for the 2025 MFC Maui ProAm.
+We’re thrilled to welcome Pritchard Windsurfing as a sponsor for the 2026 Quatro Maui Pro.
 Led by Matt and Kevin Pritchard, whose decades of experience and multiple world championships across Wave, Freestyle, SlalomX, Race, and Formula disciplines speak for themselves, they bring unparalleled expertise and passion to the event.

 Their support is a testament to the spirit of windsurfing, and we’re honored to have them join us as we celebrate the evolution of our sport at Ho‘okipa.
 Welcome aboard, Pritchard Windsurfing!

-Dimension‑Polyant Signs On for the 2025 MFC Maui Pro-Am
+Dimension‑Polyant Signs On for the 2026 Quatro Maui Pro

-We welcome Dimension‑Polyant, the world leader in high‑performance sailcloth, as an official partner of the 2025 MFC Maui Pro-Am.
+We welcome Dimension‑Polyant, the world leader in high‑performance sailcloth, as an official partner of the 2026 Quatro Maui Pro-Am.
 Their cutting‑edge, eco‑minded laminates have pushed windsurfing forward for decades.

-“We are stoked to partner with this iconic event.
-With the dedication and courage of windsurfers that started the Maui Pro/Am, a development platform of windsurf laminates were founded in the early 1980’ies.
-At DP we are proud to continue being at the cutting edge with the new generations of windsurfers”. – Kenneth Madsen
+“We are stoked to partner with these iconic events.
+With the dedication and courage of windsurfers that started the Maui Pro/Am, a development platform of windsurf laminates was founded in the early 1980’ies.
+At DP, we are proud to continue being at the cutting edge with the new generations of windsurfers”. – Kenneth Madsen

 TLC LASER WORKS